-Jack is a pecialist 360 audio engineer at SohoVR, CEO of Reynolds Microphones, musician and sound designer.
+Jack is a specialist 360 audio engineer at SohoVR, CEO of Reynolds Microphones, musician and sound designer.
 President of the UCL Audio Engineering Society.
 Jack will be running the first three sessions of the course.

-Alex is a freelance Immersive Audio Designer and Producer.
+Axel is a freelance Immersive Audio Designer and Producer.
 He worked on international 360 and VR projects.
 Recent clients are Mixed Immersion, Visualise, Picture this Production, 1.618 digital, Pebble Studios and more.
 Currently tutoring at UCL at the MA Immersive Factual Storytelling course.
 Axel will be running the last two sessions of the course.

 The course will cover all practical and conceptual aspects of 360 spatial audio recording, mixing and exporting for delivery on multiple platforms such as Youtube, Facebook, and the GearVR.
 It will concentrate on sound for 360 video production and will appeal to those with some filmmaking knowledge or previous audio engineering knowledge who wish to explore the creating soundtracks for 360 videos.